 Raynaud's syndrome is a condition that makes a person's fingers or toes temporarily feel cold, numb, tingly, or painful.
-When a child has a Raynaud's (ray-NOZE) episode, blood vessels become narrow, so less blood gets to the affected area.
+When a child has a Raynaud's (ray-NOZE) episode, blood vessels under the skin become narrow, so less blood gets to the affected area.

 What Are the Signs & Symptoms of Raynaud's Syndrome?

 Raynaud's syndrome usually affects fingers and toes.
 Less often, episodes can affect the nose, ears, lips, nipples, or knees.

 During an episode, the skin will:

 look rosy or red as the person starts warming up

 The skin usually changes from white to blue or purple, then to red.
 But in some kids, all these colors may not happen, or the colors may happen in a different order.

 Episodes can happen when a child is exposed to cold or is under emotional stress.
 The cold or stress is called a trigger.
 Episodes usually end within about 15 minutes after a child warms up or calms down.